ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 It appears that **the optimal value of the exponent q is when it is close to 2** – which, remember, is also the value of the dimension k in these simulations.
 Is this a coincidence?

-The answer is that we can prove that the optimal value of q is equal to k.
-In other words, if we want to maximize the speed of a decentralized search in a k-dimensional world, we should have random **“shortcut links”** the probability of which decays as d(v,w)^(-k) with the distance between two nodes.
+The answer is that we can prove that the optimal value of __q is equal to k__.
+In other words, _if we want to maximize the speed of a __decentralized search__ in a k-dimensional world, we should have random **“shortcut links”** the probability of which decays as $d(v,w)^{-k}$ with the distance between two nodes_.
 This surprising result was proven by Kleinberg in 2000.

 You can find the proof, at least for k=1 and 2, in the online textbook **“Networks, Crowds and Markets”** by Easley and Kleinberg (section 20.7).
 On the next page, we give the basic intuition  behind this result.

 **Food For Thought**
-- Why do you think that the average delivery time increases much faster when q>2 than when q<2?
+- Why do you think that the average delivery time increases much faster when q>2 than when q<2? --> favors more local links with larger q.

 ## Why The Optimal Value of q is Equal to Two in a Two-Dimensional World?